AlfaSierra92/GraphQL06/GraphQL.md

         return restTemplate.exchange(url, HttpMethod.POST, requestEntity, responseType);
     }
 ```
+For the complete code, see the attached code in the repository.

 ## Try out the GraphQL endpoint
 In this repository, there are two services that can be used to test the GraphQL endpoint: the *product-service* and the *recommendation-service*.